Minecraft-3DS-Community/IPS-Patch-Combiner/README.md

 ## CLI-Usage:
 - Takes an unlimited amount of patches and combines them into one patch.
+- Run the `cli.py` with the following arguments.
 ```
 py main.py [patch1] [patch2] [patch3] [patch3] ... ...
 ```
 ## GUI-Usage:
 - Install customtkinter with `pip install customtkinter`.
-- Run the `gui.py` file, and select as many patches as you want to combine.
+- Run the `gui.pyw` file, and select as many patches as you want to combine.